 - Think positive: Even if things look bleak, try to be optimistic and positive and things will definitely turn out to be bright.
 You just need to sustain your zeal to work on the relationship.

-- Be empathetic: If you think your partner is not reciprocating to your efforts, then understand that they have gone through trauma and are still coming to terms with your infidelity.
+- Be empathetic: If you think your partner is not reciprocating to your efforts, then understand that they have gone through trauma and are still healing and coming to terms with your infidelity.
 Give them time and shower them with unconditional love.